 - Verify DNS has propagated:

-dig +short yourdomain.comshould return your VM IP - Verify GCP firewall has port 80 open (required for HTTP-01 challenge)
+dig +short yourdomain.comshould return a Cloudflare IP - Verify GCP firewall has port 80 open (required for HTTP-01 challenge)

 - Check swag logs: